Bedford School Boys Double Tragedy – Philip ROGERS & John STEVEN

 by Colin Woolf

-Just then, he saw a man across the river, he shouted to him that two boys were drowning!
+Just then, he saw a man across the river and shouted to him that two boys were drowning.
 The man rushed to the bank and shouted that he could not swim.
 He rushed away to get some help.
 Alfred Hall, seeing bubbles come up, expected the boys to come to the top again, but nothing emerged.
 He jumped in and swam diagonally across; he landed further down, on the other side.
 His regret was that he could not get down to the bottom to try to get them up.

 Police Sergeant Tillman and police from Bedford and several surrounding parishes worked until the evening before the bodies were recovered.

-Mr William Steven, retired merchant, 67 Ashburnham Road said his son was a dayboy at Bedford School.
+Mr William Steven a retired merchant of 67 Ashburnham Road said his son John was a dayboy at Bedford School.
 It was the first time that year that his son had been out on the river, but he had been in a canoe before.
 He had given his son permission to go on the river on that day.
 He said that his son could swim and had gained his “pass certificate.”

-Mr Gilbert Rogers, 32 Shakespeare Road said that his son was a dayboy at Bedford School.
+Mr Gilbert Rogers of 32 Shakespeare Road said that his son Philip was a dayboy at Bedford School.
 He had passed his swimming test a week before the accident.
 He had his mother’s permission to go on the water.

 Alfred Hall said he thought the cause of the accident was the over-balancing of the canoe.
 There was a snag sticking out of the water, and he did not know whether the canoe caught it.

-The Coroners verdict was “Death from drowning through overturning of the canoe.”
-He expressed his admiration at the conduct of John Steven, who clearly gave his life for his friend, and the conduct of Alfred Hall.
+The Coroner’s verdict was “Death from drowning through overturning of the canoe.”
+He expressed his admiration at the conduct of John Steven, who clearly gave his life for his friend, and for the conduct of Alfred Hall.